Cyphrme/Coze/README.md

 3. Small in scope.
 4. Cryptographic agility.

-### Coze Names
+### Coze Fields
-Coze objects encapsulate a set of JSON name/value pairs.
-Coze reserved names are short, unique, and unlikely to require namespacing by applications.
-Applications are permitted to use any name except reserved names.
-The Coze objects `pay`, `key`, and `coze` have respective reserved names and all names must be unique.
-Objects are case sensitive and must be valid JSON with unique fields names.

-Binary values are encoded as RFC 4648 base64 (URI with padding omitted).
+Coze objects encapsulate a set of JSON name/value fields.
+Coze JSON objects are case sensitive, must be valid JSON, and must contain unique field names.
+Coze **reserved fields** must be used according to Coze.
+Applications are permitted to use additional fields as desired.
+All reserved fields are optional, but omitting standard fields may limit compatibility among Coze supporting applications.
+Binary values are encoded as RFC 4648 base64 URI with padding omitted.
+The Coze objects `pay`, `key`, and `coze` have respective reserved fields.

 ![Coze Reserved Fields](docs/img/coze_reserved_fields.png)

 ## Pay
-`pay` may contain the standard fields `alg`, `iat`, `tmb`, and `typ` as well as custom fields.
-In the first example, `msg` is a custom field.
+`pay` may contain the standard fields `alg`, `iat`, `tmb`, and `typ` and additional fields.
+In the first example, `msg` is additional.

 ### `pay` Reserved Names
-- `alg`  Specific signing algorithm.
+- `alg` - Specific cryptographic algorithm.
 E.g. `"ES256"`
-- `iat`  The time when the message was signed.
+- `iat` - The time when the message was signed.
 E.g. `1623132000`
-- `tmb`  Thumbprint of the key used to sign the message.
+- `tmb` - Thumbprint of the key used to sign the message.
 E.g. `"0148F4..."`
-- `typ`  Type of `pay`.
+- `typ` - Type of `pay`.

-The optional `typ` may denote additional information by applications, such as versioning or expected fields.
+`typ`'s value may be used by applications as desired.
+The value is recommended to denote API information such as versioning, expected fields, and/or other application defined programmatic functions.
+In the first example, `"typ":"cyphr.me/msg"` denotes a `pay` with the fields `["msg","alg","iat","tmb","typ"]` as defined by a hypothetical application.

 ## Coze Key
 ### Example Public Coze Key